The Founder’s Journey:

 The Breaking Point

-Unfortunately, in the end, the quota always wins.
+Except the quota always wins.

 An Unexpected Lifeline

-Ironically, it fell under my own department.
+Ironically, it fell under my department.

 And it changed everything.